bazuchan/homed-service-esphome/README.md

 /usr/share/homed-web/esphome-patcher.sh
 ```

-If [homed-service-web#26](https://github.com/u236/homed-service-web/pull/26) gets merged upstream, this patch step will no longer be needed.
+If [plugins branch](https://github.com/u236/homed-service-web/compare/plugins) gets merged and released, this patch step will no longer be needed.

 ## Releases